RicoJia/ricojia.github.io/_posts/2024/2024-11-11-robotics-General-Design-Notes.markdown

 - Traceable Logging System (ELK + timeline tool)
 - Warnings might be helpful for when nodes go down

+## ROS2 Specific Designs

+- It's good to have a struct for ROS message equivalents.
+Say we want to calculate IMU information.
+We can have 1 `IMUData` to represent it, and at the ROS Node level, we publish it using a ROS message.
+Similarly, once we receive an IMU message, we immediately convert it to `IMUData`.
+This way, we can modify internal states in `IMUData` without touching the ROS message (if unecessary).

 ## The "Soft" Architectures

 ### Maintainability